ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-3-comments-conditions.rst

         public static void main(String[] args)
         {
             World world = new World(300, 300);
-            // Change 0,0 to other values outside of 0-300 to break the preconditions
+            // Change 0, 0 in the Turtle constructor to other values
+            // outside of 0-300 to break the preconditions
             // and see what happens
             Turtle t = new Turtle(0, 0, world);
             t.turnRight();